What is a Blue Fawn Pitbull? (Blue Fawn Bully Guide)

 3. Pitties were the US Army’s mascot.

-4. Pitbulls perform very well in the temperament test and even have a higher score than the Labrador Retriever which is considered very family-friendly.
+4. Pitbulls perform very well in the temperament test and even have a higher score than the Labrador Retriever that is considered very family-friendly.

 Pros and cons